 Even if you have to step outside your specialty, it’s essential that you take the time to figure out what your customers or prospective customers need right now.

 If all else fails, it never hurts to ask them.
 Whether that’s in the form of an email or a personal call–reach out.
 Social distancing doesn’t mean anti-social.

 Step 3: Offer to help.

 Once you’ve identified your customers’ most urgent needs, offer to help in whatever way you can.
 Provide discounts on critical products, extend your customer service hours, issue full refunds or business credits for canceled events.
 Offer services to those in need pro bono.
-We know everyone is strapped for cash, but companies who make a good faith effort to help out during this crisis will be rewarded for it in the long run.
+We know the COVID-19 pandemic has left many people strapped for cash, but companies who make a good faith effort to help out during this crisis will be rewarded for it in the long run.